 You can opt for several payment options for this General Assembly product management course.
 You could either pay the full load that is $3,950 or pay in installments, which is nice if you don’t have the funds to pay upfront.

-General Assembly claims have one of the most elite instructors, providing students with real-world relevance and sharing profound market knowledge.
-At the end, you also get a product management certificate.
+General Assembly claims to have one of the most elite instructors, providing students with real-world relevance and sharing profound market knowledge.
+In the end, you also get a product management certificate.

 Wrapping It Up